ngreifer/fwb/README.md

 It is clear that the estimates from the traditional bootstrap are pathological, whereas the estimates from the FWB are more reasonable.
-The non-normality of the FWB distributions also suggests that the usual Wald-style confidence intervals may not be accurate, and a percentile interval should be computed instead.
+The non-normality of the FWB distributions also suggests that the usual Wald-style confidence intervals may not be accurate, and a bias-corrected percentile interval should probably be computed instead.

 ## When to use the fractional weighted bootstrap